Joromo/alx-system_engineering-devops/0x00-shell_basics/README.md

-$HOME is used to get the path home and root is the paTH /ROOT command take us bacj=k to home ls -l list files in long format ls -la list more files in long format
+$HOME is used to get the path home and root is the paTH /ROOT command take us bacj=k to home ls -l list files in long format ls -la list more files in long format ls -an list digit values of file in long format